nopnop2002/esp-idf-mqtt-camera/README.md

 	ESP32 acts as an MQTT subscriber and listens to requests from MQTT publishes.
 	You can use mosquitto_pub as shutter.
 	`mosquitto_pub -h your_broker -p 1883 -t "/take/picture" -m ""`
+	You can use publish.py as shutter.
+	`python3 ./publish.py`
 	![config-shutter-3](https://user-images.githubusercontent.com/6020549/200434412-adecbc77-7ba6-4520-9731-cc3eec301b84.jpg)